AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 Playing in the interpreter with some of the new expressions is left as an exercise to the reader.

 This version is a little verbose with selecting the column, but the main part of the algorithm remains clean.
+We've added guards: if the column sum is zero or if the selected column is not in the row then we cut that search path.
 (We could be caching some things to make the column selection computation more efficient...)

 ```Haskell
 ghci> head $ algoX m1